OctopusDeploy/blog/blog/2023-11/2024-1-deprecated-features/index.md

 ## Summary

-As Octopus works to make your modern deployment scenarios simple, we must continuously consider the features and platforms we support.
+As Octopus continues to make your modern deployment scenarios simple, we must regularly consider the features and platforms we support.
 Sometimes the use of a feature doesn't justify the time to maintain and test it.
 Other times, changes by third-party vendors make the decision for us.

 Our goal is always to be transparent about the future of our product and help you as much as possible with changes and migrations.

-If any of the changes mentioned in this post surprise or concern you, please contact our helpful [support team](mailto:support@octopus.com).
+If any of the updates mentioned in this post surprise or concern you, please contact our helpful [support team](mailto:support@octopus.com).

 Happy deployments!